cloudflare/cloudflare-docs-engine/src/content/platform/routes.md

 - Route URL (see [Matching Behavior](#matching-behavior))
 - Worker script to execute on matching requests
-- Failure mode for rate-limited accounts on the free plan (see [Daily Request Limits](/platform/limits#request-limits))
+- Failure mode for rate-limited accounts on the free plan (see [daily request limits](/platform/limits#request-limits))

-The Routes REST API documentation can be found [here](https://api.cloudflare.com/#worker-routes-properties)
+The Routes REST API documentation can be found [in the Workers API docs](https://api.cloudflare.com/#worker-routes-properties).

 \* _A zone that you have registered with some registrar (not workers.dev) and setup Cloudflare to serve as [a reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/)._